mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system = powerSystem("C:/matpower/case14.m")
 ```

-In order to use the HDF5 file as input to create the `PowerSystem` object, it is necessary to have saved the data using the [`savePowerSystem`](@ref savePowerSystem) function beforehand.
+In order to use the HDF5 file as input to create the `PowerSystem` type, it is necessary to have saved the data using the [`savePowerSystem`](@ref savePowerSystem) function beforehand.
 As an example, let us say we saved the power system as `case14.h5` in the directory `C:\hdf5`.
 In this case, the following Julia code can be used to construct the `PowerSystem` type:
 ```julia
 system = powerSystem("C:/hdf5/case14.h5")
 ```